 Art and the salt shaker!
 A few years after running the Palais de Tokyo café, chef Preston Miller (ex-Chardon in Arles and Arsène in Montreuil) is delighting the art gallery crowd in Aix-en-Provence at the most heatwave-proof pop-up of the summer!
-There, in the big courtyard of the gleaming Gallifet Contemporary Art Center, you’ll find the striking scarlet silhouette of a man swimming the breaststroke (by Senegalese sculptor Diadji Diop) and miraculous plates that parade out single file.
-For us, the day went for lunch, seated in the shade of the century-old chestnut trees: a lovely, crisp green bean salad with a few slices of ripe nectarine, shivering under a cucumber granita and a sprinkling of toasted hazelnuts; a hearty octopus and potato pastilla, surrounded by dried figs and fried grape leaves – or a voluptuous coco de Paimpol bean soup with a runny poached egg, smoked tomatoes and fried sage; before a poached pear with rose water and tahini.
-At night, the Angelin chef paints a tasting menu in five brushstrokes… In short, a place where you can let the art wash over you! // Laura Dargent & Gwen Jacquère
+In the big courtyard of the gleaming Gallifet Contemporary Art Center, you’ll find the striking scarlet silhouette of a man swimming the breaststroke (by Senegalese sculptor Diadji Diop) and miraculous plates that parade out single file.
+For us, the day went for lunch, seated in the shade of the century-old chestnut trees: a lovely, crisp green bean salad with a few slices of ripe nectarine, shivering under a cucumber granita and a sprinkling of toasted hazelnuts; a hearty octopus and potato pastilla, surrounded by dried figs and fried grape leaves – or a voluptuous coco de Paimpol bean soup with a runny poached egg, smoked tomatoes and fried sage; before poached pear with rose water and tahini.
+At night, the Los Angeles chef paints a tasting menu in five brushstrokes… In short, a place where you can let the art wash over you! // Laura Dargent & Gwen Jacquère

 FEELING THIRSTY?
 A naturalist southern selection, featuring some beautiful but pricey bottles (a Saint-Rémois rosé from the Milans at €40, an Aix white wine from the Château Revelette at €70), and less impressive wines served by the glass, including a red from the Château La Coste (€6).

 PRICE: À la carte €30-44 (lunch), tasting menu €50 (dinner).